qianyilun/simple-clock-synchronization-udp/readme.md

 ## Java Socket Programming with UDP

-**DatagramSockets** are Java's mechansim for network communication via UDP.DatagramSockets can be used to both send and receive packets over the Internet.
+**DatagramSockets** are Java's mechansim for network communication via UDP.
+DatagramSockets can be used to both send and receive packets over the Internet.

 ### Java Datagram Programming Model Steps